More than 5.3 million borrowers are now officially on the clock.

-Over 5.3 million borrowers are officially on the clock.
-Starting May 5, 2025, the U.S. Department of Education will restart debt collection on student loans that have been in default.
-If you’ve missed payments for more than 270 days, you could soon face wage garnishment, tax refund seizures, and even federal benefit offsets.
+The Department of Education will restart debt collection on student loans that have been in default beginning May 5, 2025.
+If you have missed your payments for over 270 days, you could soon be facing wage garnishment, tax refund seizures, and even federal benefit offsets.

 What’s Changing?

-On May 5, all defaulted federal student loans will be eligible for debt collection again.
+On May 5, all defaulted federal student loans will once again be subject to debt collection.
 This means:

-- Credit scores will take a hit, impacting your ability to rent, finance a car, or get approved for new credit.
+- Credit scores will go down, meaning your ability to rent, finance a car, or get approved for new credit will take a hit.

-The government says the move is about holding borrowers accountable, but critics argue it’s poor timing, especially during a time of economic uncertainty and job market flux.
+The government said that this was to hold borrowers accountable, but some critics said this was poor timing at a time of economic uncertainty and in a job market in flux.

 What You Can Do to Avoid Debt Collection on Student Loans